ry5n/grunt-iconpack/README.md

 # grunt-iconpack

-> Package SVG icons as San SVG sprite.
+> Package SVG icons as an SVG sprite.
 Support for webfonts is planned.

 ## Getting Started